Vaughn Grissom Player Props: Braves vs. Astros

 Vaughn Grissom At The Plate

-- In five of six games this year, Grissom has had at least one hit, including one game with multiple hits.
+- In six of seven games this season, Grissom has had at least one hit, including one game with multiple hits.

-- In six games played this year, he has not hit a home run.
+- He has not gone deep in his seven games this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.